Be Still: SALT's Commentary for Fifth Week after Pentecost

 1) At the beginning of a musical or film, sometimes the orchestra plays an “overture,” a kind of preview of the main themes we’re about to hear in the production.
 That’s what this story is like in the Gospel of Mark.
 It boils everything down to one dramatic episode: the powerful opposition, the disciples’ fear and doubt, and Jesus’ serene triumph.
 Viewed this way, the story also foreshadows Jesus’ passion, death, and resurrection.

-2) Mark clearly wants us to understand this episode not as just another “miracle story” (as in, There he goes again, doing something amazing!), but rather as a kind of exorcism or healing story writ large — and this has at least two implications.
+2) Mark clearly wants us to understand this episode not as just another “miracle story” (as in, There he goes again, doing something amazing!), but rather as a kind of healing story writ large, a liberation story writ large — and this has at least two implications.
 First, the story suggests that the world’s death-dealing forces aren’t limited to afflicted individuals; they are also much larger, interpersonal, communal phenomena, more like enveloping storms than personal maladies.
 And second, the story suggests that the essence of Jesus’ mission is to confront such forces — not with military might, but with a calm, courageous campaign of healing and liberation.

-3) In a world still reeling from a global pandemic, rife with racism and other forms of communal inequality, poisoned with rancor, conspiracy theories, and despair — we all know a thing or two about how death-dealing forces take communal, enveloping forms.
+3) In a world reeling from polarization and division, rife with racism and other forms of communal inequality, poisoned with rancor, conspiracy theories, and despair — we all know a thing or two about how death-dealing forces take broad, enveloping forms.
 Mark’s world was full of fear, disorientation, and lament; and in its own way, so is ours.

 4) The good news of the Gospel is that Jesus is with us in the boat; indeed, one of the earliest symbols of the church was a boat or an ark (it’s why a cathedral’s central section is called a “nave” — as in, “navy”).
 But please note, Mark strikingly adds that there are also “other boats” in the storm with us (Mark 4:36).
 In his time and in ours, when Jesus proclaims the words of healing and liberation — Peace!
 Be still! — he calms the wind and waves not only for our sake, but for the sake of the life of the world.